Solvatten building resilience in Tharaka

 story Thursday, March 2, 2017

-This Solvatten project is being implemented in Tharaka in the north east of Kenya.
-Tharaka is a semi-arid region where people suffers from a high prevalence of waterborne diseases.
+We work with International Aid Service (IAS) in Tharaka.
+Tharaka is a semi-arid region where people suffer from a high prevalence of waterborne diseases.
 About 80% of the population in this county depends on farming and these households are vulnerable due to their dependence on natural resources, particularly water and pasture for their survival.
 The project is assisting the community in Tharaka North and Nithi County, which consists of approximately 420,000 people.
 The target population will be from 2 villages, namely; Maragwa and Kamwathu.